 So I thought I will break it down and remove some of the constant ‘dress nicely, smile, ask politely’ advice that circles the internet when it comes to upgrading to business class advice.

 This was 10 years ago and since then nothing.
-I have known some fellow passengers when flying in business where upgraded by luck because the flight was full.
+I have known some fellow passengers when flying in a business were upgraded by luck because the flight was full.
 This again is very rare and usually, upgrades are given to elites first and with the highest tier first.

 So luck sometimes plays a role but sadly it is a tiny percentage that you will be upgraded to business, it’s like winning the lottery, almost

 Funnily just before I get into travel hacking and the reason I started reading was so I can get at the front of the cabin and be upgraded for free!

 Then I learned there are better ways to be upgraded from economy to business that actually work although you do need to put effort or actually pay a small fee.
 If travelling at the front of the cabin is important to you, this is the best way.

 So let’s see what are the best ways to get you upgraded to the dream business class that actually work and I have used with 100% success.

 Bid for a Business Class Upgrade With the Airline